Learn Everything You Need To Know About Medical Power Of Attorney

 For Victoria, a person appointed by an Appointment of Medical Treatment Decision Maker document can only make decisions relating to your healthcare and medical treatment.
 If you wish for your Attorney to be able to make decisions relating to your personal affairs and lifestyle (the first four dot points above), then you should prepare a Personal Power of Attorney as well.

 The COVID-19 pandemic has made many of us think about our own mortality for the very first time.
-But death isn’t the only thing we’re having to think about.
-We’re also in a position where we have to decide whether or not we want to get vaccinated.
-The following case study details the risks of not appointing a Medical Power of Attorney and what that could mean for vaccine decisions.
+But death isn't the only thing we're having to think about.
+We're also in a position where we have to decide whether or not we want to get vaccinated.
+Many of us protect our assets with an enduring power of attorney- however neglect to do the same for our health by appointing these same powers on these decisions.

 The relevant state or territory Tribunal may appoint an independent government guardian, often known as a ‘Public Guardian’ or ‘Public Advocate’, even if family members are willing and able to act, especially if there is conflict within the family.